 It’s possible for weeds to grow between pavers, which can be a nuisance.
 However, this is less likely with professionally installed pavers.
 You can also apply paver sand which can potentially stop weed growth entirely.

 Pavers aren’t just limited to traditional “cobblestone” styles.
 There are a variety of modern styles that you can choose from as well.
 Here are a few examples of paver styles:

 Basalite makes a unique textured paver called Artisan Slate that has darker cool and warm shades.
 It’s our most affordable paver but doesn’t lack in the interest and reliability departments.

 Calstone’s Belgian Stone

 For the quintessential traditional paver, Calstone’s Belgian Stone wins in its class.
 A muted gray color with lovely rounded edges reinforces the grace and timelessness of the individual stones.

 Belgard Melville Plank

 For a clean, modern look with a bit of traditional feel, the Belgard Melville Plank paver is a great choice.
 It has the qualities of a modern paver with a narrower width, which works great for more traditional homes that have modern landscape elements.

 We hope this helped you get a better idea of what pavers are and how they can be used for your hardscape needs.
-If you liked any of the above styles, click here to request a free quote.
+If you live in the Bay Area or Sacramento and liked any of the above styles, click here to request a free quote.
 You can also view our other driveway and patio options here.